-The City of North Charleston will host its annual Veterans Day tribute on Friday, November 11, 2016 from 10:30 am – 1:00 pm at Park Circle featuring a a keynote by retired U.S. Army Capt.
-Florent "Flo" Groberg.
+The City of North Charleston will host its annual Veterans Day tribute on Monday, November 12, 2018 from 10:30 am – 1:00 pm at Park Circle featuring a keynote by COL Tom Clark, USMC (retired).
 We ask veterans and the public to join Mayor Keith Summey and City Council in this special ceremony.
 Each year, over 500 veterans in attendance are honored.

 Lunch for all event attendees will be provided immediately following the ceremony with the Charleston County School of the Arts Jazz Band performing during the luncheon.

-The Department of Defense and the Veterans Day National Committee once again selected North Charleston as a Regional Site for Veterans Day 2016.
-North Charleston is one of two regional sites in the State of South Carolina and has received this designation for six consecutive years.
+The Department of Defense and the Veterans Day National Committee once again selected North Charleston as a Regional Site for Veterans Day 2018.
+North Charleston is one of two regional sites in the State of South Carolina and has received this designation for 8 consecutive years.

 From past Veterans Day events